pangling4/ME405_Lab5/readme.md

 In order to actuate the driven links, we will use ??? motors with encoders to faciliate closed loop position control.
 The pen's machining operation will be turned 'on'/'off' using a solenoid.
-The connections between links and the drawing platform will use ?bushings? to allow for low friction rotation.
+The connections between links and the drawing platform will use ?bearings? to allow for low friction rotation.

 ## Preliminary Bill of Materials